 Not so long ago I spoke at relative length about the best ways to consume a typical household pig like the ones you’d get in your garden, or the ones that sniff around bins at nighttime looking for pussy.
 It went down a treat, so I thought I’d basically do the same thing, but with cows…

 Make it into Roast Beef

-The most traditional and simple way to eat a cow is to lop off a nice big chunk of it, tie it with string to make it look like a buxom woman’s thigh in some tight stockings, and then cook in a hot oven until it’s pink in the middle and brown at the edge.
-Serve on a plate to your spouse in return for a grateful lingering kiss on the mouth and a cupped boob.
+The most traditional and simple way to eat a cow is to lop off a nice big chunk of it, tie it with string to make it look like a buxom woman’s thigh in tight stockings, and then cook in a hot oven until it’s pink in the middle and brown at the edge.
+Serve on a plate to your spouse in return for a grateful lingering kiss on the mouth and a cupped breast.

 Enjoy it as Steak and Chips